tomcam/goexamples/docs/README.md

 * [cmdline](cmdline.go) shows how to parse the command line, with optional subcommands like "init" or "init sitename=test", and also how to retrieve those values later
 * [lastmodified.go](lastmodified.go) - Reusable code (and demo) showing how to retrieve the last modified date of a file by filename
 * [regexreplace.go](regexreplace.go) - Replaces a Go template identifier like {{.Name}} with an arbitrary string.

+## Golang Playgrounds and Gists
+* Simple example of reading a TOML file using BurntSushi: https://play.golang.org/p/klLI41DiwqC